Greece, lenders start final review of reforms before bailout ends

 “You can’t have both a safety cushion and a precautionary credit line.
 It’s meaningless,” he said.

-But Greece’s central bank governor contested this view on Monday, saying that a precautionary support programme should be considered by the government.
+But Greece’s central bank governor contested this view on Monday, saying that a precautionary support program should be considered by the government.

-“The possibility of using a preventative support programme ... should not be dramatised as European mechanisms were created to be used if there is need,” said the governor, Yannis Stournaras.
+“The possibility of using a preventative support program ... should not be dramatized as European mechanisms were created to be used if there is need,” said the governor, Yannis Stournaras.

-Stournaras said the stock of non-performing exposures (NPEs) came down to about 95 billion euros (83.41 billion pounds) in last year’s final quarter from 100.4 billion in September, calling the target to shrink the stock by 37 percent by 2019 ambitious but feasible.
+Stournaras said the stock of non-performing exposures (NPEs) came down to about 95 billion euros in last year’s final quarter from 100.4 billion in September, calling the target to shrink the stock by 37 percent by 2019 ambitious but feasible.

 Reporting by Renee Maltezou and George Georgiopoulos; Editing by Gareth Jones